-Lemon juice adds a zippy, citrus flavor to many foods and drinks.
-However, not everyone likes lemons.
+Lemon juice adds a zippy, citrus flavor to your foods and drinks.
+But, not everyone likes lemons.
 Or, you might not feel like running out to the store.
-If that’s the case, there are lots of lemon alternatives you can try.
+Not to worry, then.
+There are lots of lemon alternatives to try.

 Ahhhh lemon juice.
 The Swiss Army knife of the culinary arts.
 So fresh.
 So fine.
 So sour.
 But what happens when life doesn’t give you lemons?
 Don’t get sour.
 We scoured the cookbooks, so you don’t have to.